Chandni12300/object_detection_and_tracking_deepsort_yolov8/README.md

 ## Introduction
 **INDIVIDUAL RESERACH THESIS: TRACKING OBJECT BEHAVIOUR BY LEVERAGING A SINGLE CAMERA SENSOR PLACED ON THE ROAD INFRASTRUCTURE**

-NAME: CHANDNI SAHA

-STUDENT ID: s387796

-MSc in COMPUTATIONAL AND SOFTWARE TECHNIQUES IN ENGINEERING (COMPUTATIONAL INTELLIGENCE IN DATA ANALYTICS)

 # Object Detection and Tracking with DeepSORT and YOLOv8

 This repository provides a comprehensive guide to Object Detection and Tracking using DeepSORT and YOLOv8.
 We also include modules for future trajectory prediction, collision risk analysis, and traffic management.